Guide to the Allen-Angier family papers, 1843-1971

 Collection contains correspondence, speeches, clippings, and printed material, chiefly relating to the career of George Venable Allen (1903-1970), diplomat, director of the U.S. Information Agency, and president of the Tobacco Institute.
 Includes material on the U.S. Foreign Service, the U.S. Information Agency, U.S. foreign relations, India, Iran, the tobacco industry, and the cigarette smoking and health controversy.
 Also includes family photographs from the Angier house on Trinity Avenue in Durham.

-- Allen-Angier family
+- Allen-Angier family papers

 - David M. Rubenstein Rare Book & Manuscript Library, Duke University